we4sel/we4sel.github.io/Magloop.md

 # Big Transmitting Magnetic Loop
+Intended for a thin slice of 40m with infrequent retuning requirement. built with little calculation and from bits and pieces of methods from various instructions and blogs and videos around the net.
 Pictures soon. if you're actually interested, pester me about it!

  - 20' circumference, 2.5' sections, 45° Elbows, all off the shelf.